-The GOES-R Program is committed to providing extensive training for the operational and educational communities that will address both the end users’ and developers’ needs, bridging the gap between research and operations.
-Training will focus on the quantitative and qualitative use of GOES-R data and products, methods for interpreting GOES-R data, new features, capabilities and algorithms, and a better understanding of atmospheric sciences and mesoscale meteorology in preparation for the future GOES-R Series satellites.
+The GOES-R Series Program is committed to providing extensive training for the operational and educational communities that addresses both end users’ and developers’ needs, bridging the gap between research and operations.
+Training focuses on the quantitative and qualitative use of GOES-R Series data and products, methods for interpreting the data, new features, capabilities and algorithms, and a better understanding of atmospheric sciences and mesoscale meteorology in relation to GOES-R Series satellites.

-The GOES-R Program has also implemented the position of “satellite liaison” to prepare forecasters for the data that will be available with GOES-R and to ease the transition to operations.
-Satellite liaisons are stationed at most of the National Centers and the NWS Training Center.
-Satellite liaisons are tasked with running the various GOES-R demonstrations within these testbed locations.
+The GOES-R Series Program has also implemented the position of “satellite liaison” to work with forecasters to use the new data and capabilities available from GOES-R Series satellites.
+Satellite liaisons are stationed at most of the NOAA National Centers and the National Weather Service (NWS) Training Center.
+Satellite liaisons are tasked with running various product demonstrations within these testbed locations.
 They are essentially research-to-operations liaisons, improving upon training from the product developers to present to testbed participants, and providing participant feedback to the developers for further improvement.

-Please note: Many of the training modules in this section are housed on external Web sites.
-The appearance of external links within the Training section of the GOES-R Web site does not constitute endorsement by NASA, NOAA or the U.S. Department of Commerce (DOC) of external Web sites or the information, products or services contained therein.
+Please note: Many of the training modules in this section are housed on external websites.
+The appearance of external links within the Training section of the GOES-R websites does not constitute endorsement by NASA, NOAA or the U.S. Department of Commerce (DOC) of external websites or the information, products or services contained therein.
 For other than authorized activities, NASA/NOAA/DOC does not exercise any editorial control over the information you may find at these locations.